I live on Kibbutz Nir-Oz in the Western Negev in Israel. I teach at Nofei Habsor Regional High School and have been for the past 26 years.

 My interests in education have focused on pupils with ADHD or creative learning styles.
 Early on I discovered that if I can reach those pupils, then the others in the class will benefit as well!

-Since 2014, I’ve incorporated mindfulness sessions in my teaching and this year, I have been given the privilege of teaching all of the 7th Grade students mindfulness.
+Since 2014, I’ve incorporated mindfulness sessions in my teaching and for the past two years, I have been given the privilege of teaching mindfulness to all of the 7th Grade students.
 The 8th and 9th graders have the option to participate in a weekly workshop.

-I also have offered an open invitation to the people on my kibbutz to come practice mindfulness meditation.
+I also offer an open invitation to the people on my kibbutz to come practice mindfulness meditation.
 A loyal group has formed and we experiment with present-moment experiences, using sound, movement, vision and sensation as well as focus on the breath.

 My daily routine includes writing a morning haiku – which I publish on a separate blog judihaiku.wordpress.com.
 Engaging in art is a tool for focusing ourselves in life, especially in stressful external conditions.